tronza/hy-sheep-defender/README.md

 And select specifically the following directory: path/to/hy-sheep-defender/SheepDefender

-and press the Open Project -> TADAAA!!!!
+and press the Open Project -> Done.

 # Coding conventions

+Before contributing to this project, please read the coding guidelines from this document:
-Read the conventions in the Documentation/Coding Guidelines.txt
+Documentation/Coding Guidelines.txt